Environmental impacts of the consumption of EU and EU countries

 The Consumption Footprint results can be reported at different scales:

-• Per areas of consumption (Food, Housing, Mobility, Household Goods, and Appliances)
+- Per area of consumption (Food, Housing, Mobility, Household Goods and Appliances)

-• Per single products (around 165 products divided among food products, appliances, household goods, housing and mobility)
+- Per single product (around 164 products, divided among food products, appliances, household goods, housing and mobility)

-• Per environmental impact category (Climate change, Ozone depletion, Particulate matter, Ionising radiation, Photochemical ozone formation, Acidification, Terrestrial Eutrophication, Freshwater Eutrophication, Marine Eutrophication, Freshwater ecotoxicity, Human toxicity (non-cancer), Human toxicity (cancer), Land use, Water use, Resource use (fossils), Resource use (minerals and metals)
+- Per environmental impact category (Climate change, Ozone depletion, Particulate matter, Ionising radiation, Photochemical ozone formation, Acidification, Terrestrial Eutrophication, Freshwater Eutrophication, Marine Eutrophication, Freshwater ecotoxicity, Human toxicity (non-cancer), Human toxicity (cancer), Land use, Water use, Resource use (fossil), Resource use (minerals and metals)

 model spatial-temporal resolution and extent